 Petrifying prank: Visit the woodland during the daytime and hang a dummy, or just a coat or cloak up in trees.
 Make sure it has enough weight so that it will swing in the breeze, and hang it slightly away from the path so it won’t be obvious that it’s just a coat.
 Terrifying.

 It’s no wonder the bleak and lonely moors muster a feeling of sinister unease.
 Sherlock Holmes and his stories of a diabolical, blood-thirsty hound roaming the moors has a lot to answer to.
 As do the horrendousness of the Moors Murders that took place in the 1960’s.
 The moorlands of the UK are also riddled with legends of human sacrifice, witches and tormented souls.
 It’s certainly no place for the faint-hearted – especially at night!
-But for those who dare, choose a route to a rocky outcrop as far from civilisation as possible where the shadows and deathly silence will make you to run to safety as soon as you get there.
+But for those who dare, choose a route to a rocky outcrop as far from civilisation as possible where the shadows and deathly silence will make you want to run to safety as soon as you get there.
 Safety is a long way away, don’t forget!
 Moohahaha!

 Petrifying prank: As you hike up, tell a tale of terrifying times gone by to set the scene and get the mind wandering.